BoDeans: 1980s

 In January 1987, a Rolling Stone reader poll voted BoDeans the Best New American Band.
 Early that year, they traveled to Los Angeles to work with producer Mike Campbell, but the sessions were shelved after disagreement arose over the album's sound.
 Campbell wished for the album to resemble Tom Petty's brand of 1960's rock.
 The band, however, felt that this style did not fit their music and instead wanted a state-of-the-art production.

-They went back to Wisconsin and accepted an offer from Talking Heads member Jerry Harrison to produce their second album and were given more freedom to experiment.
+Instead, they got Talking Heads member Jerry Harrison to produce their second album.
 Outside Looking In was released in October 1987 and featured a more modern 80's-rock sound than its roots-influenced predecessor.
 At the time, the band wished to break past the "roots" label with a state-of-the-art production, but in retrospect, they felt that the album was not able to capture the true essence of the band.
 The album's lead single, "Only Love", peaked at number 16 on the US Mainstream Rock charts.
 In support of the album, the band toured extensively with U2 on The Joshua Tree Tour.
 That year, the band also contributed to Robbie Robertson's debut solo album alongside U2 and Peter Gabriel.

 In 1989, the band's third album, titled Home, was released.
 It was more reminiscent of their rootsy debut, but showed a diverse range of influences including Motown, U2-inspired arena rock, and heartland rock.
 The songs “You Don’t Get Much” and “Red River” were used in the movie The Wizard that same year.

-The 1990s: A new direction
+1990s

 In 1991, in search of a different take on their music, the band began recording with David Z (producer and sideman of Prince) at Paisley Park Studios.
 The band released its fourth studio album, Black and White, that year.
 The album's electronic-influenced sound was a sharp departure from most of their previous efforts, with more emphasis on synthesizers, drum machines, and processed guitar tones.
 The album also explored darker and grander lyrical themes.
 Although not a single, the album's first track, "Good Things," achieved some success and became one of the band's best-known songs.
 The rebellious and political "Black, White, and Blood Red" was the only single released from the album; it did not perform well in comparison to the band's previous songs that made the charts.